build-on-aws/content/concepts/getting-started-with-pico-w-iot-core/index.md

    ![Thonny toolbar run button](images/Thonny_toolbar.jpg)

-## Validate messages are flowing between the Pico W and AWS IoT Core
+## Validate message flow between the Pico W and AWS IoT Core

 Now that we have configured the Pico W device and its corresponding *Thing* in AWS IoT Core, we are ready to test.